4 Automated Testing Myths BUSTED

 So, you’ll still need a human to look at the results.

 Let’s say you’re checking a form used to set up a user’s new account.
-You write a script that will populate all form fields with sample data, submit the form, and check to see if a new account is created from the sample data.
+You write a test script that will populate all form fields with sample data, submit the form, and check to see if a new account is created from the sample data.
 The script runs and tells you everything is working.

 Eventually someone manually tests the form.
 He or she enters similar sample data into the form, submits it, and a new account is created — so far, so good.
 However, the background image is broken.
 And automated testing didn't catch it.